2016-2019 Draft Statement of Conscience--Our Democracy Uncorrupted

 - universal voting rights with high voter participation rates;

 - free, fair, competitive, and frequent elections;

-- beyond voting, meaningful channels of political participation open to all citizens and widely used;
+- beyond voting, widely used and meaningful channels of political participation open to all;

 - basic individual liberties that include freedom of speech, press, and religion;

-- leaders who reflect the racial, ethnic, gender, and class diversity of the population;
+- leaders who reflect the racial, ethnic, gender, sexual orientation, and class diversity of the population;

 - an independent judiciary and adherence to the rule of law;

 - policies implemented by those duly authorized; and